haseeb2412/linux-hackerrank/README.md

 sed -n '12,22p' file.txt          # Show lines 12 to 22
-sed 's/old/new/g' file.txt        # Replace all occurrences of 'old' with 'new' 🔹 awk
+sed 's/old/new/g' file.txt        # Replace all occurrences of 'old' with 'new'

+🔹 sort Command in Linux
+The sort command is used to sort lines of text files.
+It supports sorting alphabetically, numerically, by specific columns, and more.

+Common Options:
+-n → Sort numerically (e.g., 2 before 10)

+-r → Sort in reverse (descending) order

+-k → Sort by a specific column/field (-k2 = second column)

+-t → Define a custom delimiter (e.g., -t, for CSV or -t$'\t' for tab)

+-u → Remove duplicate lines

+-o output.txt → Save sorted output to a file

+🔹 awk
 Use when you need advanced filtering, column selection, or condition-based processing.